 Cable infrastructure is the foundation of modern information systems and, as a result, businesses in the area need to invest in their cabling systems to keep up with the competition.
 You may be getting by with a point-to-point cabling system, but for how much longer?
 A point-to-point system quickly becomes bulky, making it difficult for technicians to run new cables or change connections.
 It also raises potential problems such as blocked airflow, added insertion loss and crushed or stressed cables.
 Any one of these factors can contribute to decreased performance or downtime.

-Since you know as well as anyone that your business can’t afford to suffer from decreased performance or any extended downtime, investing in structured cabling is worth your while, especially when it is provided by a team of trained professionals as the ones on staff at SE Lowery Electric.
+Since you know as well as anyone that your business can’t afford to suffer from decreased performance or any extended downtime, investing in structured cabling is worth your while, especially when it is provided by a team of trained professionals as the ones on staff at SEL.Electric LLC.

-At SE Lowery Electric, we understand that as networks grow and the fast transfer of huge amounts of data is more essential, maintaining older point-to-point cabling systems, along with the thousands of cords necessary to operate them, places a massive and, ultimately, unnecessary strain on a company’s IT resources.
+At SEL.Electric LLC, we understand that as networks grow and the fast transfer of huge amounts of data is more essential, maintaining older point-to-point cabling systems, along with the thousands of cords necessary to operate them, places a massive and, ultimately, unnecessary strain on a company’s IT resources.

 Why Structured Cabling Is a Smart Investment

 Some businesses are deterred from making the switch after they receive their estimate.
 But, it’s important to remember that this is an investment and you will soon see it pay for itself when your employees are able to be more productive and your overall IT costs are lower.

 Since a structured cabling system is divided into a group of devices connected to a single local cable panel, it is much easier for you IT team or subcontractor to identify problems and solve issues.
 An additional benefit is that users work won’t be disrupted if their devices aren’t connected to the part of the system that’s being worked on.